List of IGPX characters: Team Skylark

 Fantine is the forward and leader of Team Skylark.
 She is all about speed in the races and is unpredictable.
-She is considered the "princess" of her team and she seems to be attracted to Takeshi along with the fact that they both play Watch World.
-Takeshi and Fantine were in a relationship starting at Episode 7 and ending at Episode 19 when Fantine and Takeshi broke up before the Season 2 Satomi-Skylark race.
+She is considered the "princess" of her team and she seems to be attracted to Takeshi, who also plays Watch World.
+Takeshi and Fantine were in a relationship starting in Episode 7 and ending in Episode 19, when they broke up before the Satomi-Skylark race.